Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: Our estimation

 Suppose a gas cylinder with vertical length $L$ (to be a distance between the two black holes) and with area of section $s$, is in a uniform gravitation.
 We will estimate the entropy increase by calculating the entropy difference between the ideal gases in the uniform gravitation and not in.

 The chemical potential at height $h$ of an ideal gas in a uniform gravitational acceleration $g$ and temperature $\tau=k_B T$ is given by

-where $m$ is the mass of particle and $n(h)$ is its number density at height $h$, $n_q$ is given by $(mV/2\pi\hslash^2)^{3/2}$ with dimensions of number density, and $V$ is the volume of the chamber.
-In chemical equilibrium $\mu(h)=\mu(0)$, the number density and total number $N$ is given by
+where $m$ is the mass of particle and $n(h,\tau)$ is its number density at height $h$, $n_q$ is a quantum density given by $(m\tau/2\pi\hslash^2)^{3/2}$ with dimensions of number density, and $V$ is the volume of the chamber.
+In chemical equilibrium $\mu(h,\tau)=\mu(0,\tau)$, the number density is related to total number $N$ is given by

-From Gibbs-Duhem relation and chemical equilibrium eq.(\ref{eqn:ce}), the entropy density $\sigma(h)$ is given by
+From Gibbs-Duhem relation and chemical equilibrium eq.(\ref{eqn:ce}), the entropy density $\sigma(h,\tau)$ is given by

 substituting the pressure $p$ by $p=n\tau$.
 Then total entropy is given by